Artifacts

 1. Select History to copy the digest.

-2. Each deployment or publishing event is specified, and listed by its timestamp, and includes the:
+2. Each deployment or publishing event is specified and includes the:

-• Link to the run details of the workflow that deployed the artifact.
+• Workflow run: Includes a link to the run details of the workflow that deployed the artifact.

 Artifact labels

-Create custom labels for your artifacts, and use them to organize and filter the artifacts listed in a component.
-Any text string is an acceptable label, and labels are reusable.
-You can add multiple labels to an artifact.
+Create custom labels for artifact versions, and use them to organize and filter the artifacts listed in a component.
+Text strings are an acceptable label, and labels are reusable.
+Multiple labels can be added to an artifact version.

-Artifact labels are useful for organizing your artifacts into groupings such as:
+Artifact labels are useful for organizing artifact versions into groupings such as:

-For example, you may want "Testing" and "Dev team" labels on an artifact in the development stage, and a "For release" label on all artifacts ready for production release.
-You can then filter the artifact list by the "For release" label, to get a convenient view of all artifacts ready for release.
+For example, use "Testing" and "Dev team" labels on an artifact in the development stage, and a "For release" label on all artifacts ready for production release.
+In the UI, filter the artifact list by the "For release" label, to get a convenient view of all artifacts ready for release.

-If you have created multiple labels for an artifact, only one is displayed by default in the artifact list.
+If multiple labels for an artifact version have been created, only one is displayed by default in the artifact list.

 • The link displays the number of additional labels not displayed.

-• Select more to display all the custom labels for an artifact.
+• Select more to display all the custom labels for an artifact version.

 Create or add artifact labels in the UI

-Create custom labels for an artifact, and/or add existing labels.
-An artifact may have multiple labels.
+Create custom labels for an artifact version, and/or add existing labels.
+An artifact version may have multiple labels.

 Create an artifact label